Month of the year effect (MOY) is analyzed with two strategies:

 Precious metals demand in January

 BullionVault is one of the world largest online investment service for physical precious metals.
-It reported that in this decade it has seen in January, 7 times out of 10 more new bullion investors than the monthly average, and that January was the very best month of the year 5 times.
+It reported that in 2010-2020 decade it has seen in January, 7 times out of 10 more new bullion investors than the monthly average, and that January was the very best month of the year 5 times.

 Gold consumers demand is important for the price dynamic and it use to peak during major countries holidays.
-China has become the 1stworld's gold consumer nation and demand in China peaks during the Chinese New Year, that occurs every year in a different date but always between January and February.
+China has become the 1st world's gold consumer nation and demand in China peaks during the Chinese New Year, that occurs every year in a different date but always between January and February.

-- In January, investors use to review their portfolio and they rebalance their holdings of bullion, equities, and bonds; in particular, wealth managers and private savers give more focus on potential risks to their money, so they choose to buy a little investment insurance for protection.
+- In January investors use to review their portfolio and they rebalance their holdings of bullion, equities, and bonds; in particular, wealth managers and private savers give more focus on potential risks to their money, so they choose to buy a little investment insurance for protection.